lusant55/GPS-neo-6m-and-Openlog/README.eng.md

 Create a simple way to use a GPS and save the location of the places we've been.

 ## Hardware
-Usa o datalogger da Sparkfun (https://github.com/sparkfun/OpenLog/tree/master) e um módulo GPS da u-blox, o Neo-6m (https://www.u-blox.com/en/product/neo-6-series).

-Use the datalogger from Sparkfun ( https://github.com/sparkfun/OpenLog/tree/master ) and a GPS module from u-blox, or Neo-6m ( https://www.u-blox.com/en/product/neo-6-series ).
+Use the datalogger from Sparkfun (https://github.com/sparkfun/OpenLog/tree/master) and a GPS module from u-blox, or Neo-6m (https://www.u-blox.com/en/product/neo-6-series).

 The Sparkfun datalogger is a very compact module (it could be less compact and provide easy access to some available I/O) that allows you to record data received on the RX pin onto an SD card.
 It has different operating modes, but none of them are enabled to parse the received data.